eclipsesource/graphical-lsp/README.md

 ### Testing the example
 The example workspace should be opend automatically on Theia launch.
-THis workspace constains the file "example1.wf".
+This workspace constains the file "example1.wf".
 You can display this file in the Workflow Digram editor via context menu (Open with -> Workflow Diagram)

 ## Tips & Tricks
 ### Typescript MonoRepo Import Fixer